tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/产品简介/基本概念/主题分区_intl_en.md

 <tr>
    <td rowspan="2">Frequency control</td>
    <td>Write requests</td>
    <td>Every partition supports a maximum of 500 QPS of write operations.
-It will reject requests and return the status code 429 with an error message of “SpeedQuotaExceed” when the limit is exceeded.</td>
+It will reject requests and return the status code 429 with an error message of "SpeedQuotaExceed" when the limit is exceeded.</td>
  </tr>
  <tr>
    <td>Read requests</td>
    <td>Every partition supports a maximum of 200 QPS of read operations.
-It will reject requests and return the status code 429 with an error message of “SpeedQuotaExceed” when the limit is exceeded.</td>
+It will reject requests and return the status code 429 with an error message of "SpeedQuotaExceed" when the limit is exceeded.</td>
  </tr>
  <tr>
-   <td >Traffic throttle</td>
+   <td >Traffic throttling</td>
    <td>Write traffic</td>
-   <td>Every partition supports the write traffic up to 5 MB/sec.
-It will truncate data and return the status code 429 with an error message of “SpeedQuotaExceed” when the limit is exceeded.</td>
+   <td>Every partition supports the write traffic of up to 5 MB/sec.
+It will truncate data and return the status code 429 with an error message of "SpeedQuotaExceed" when the limit is exceeded.</td>
  </tr>
 </table>